 I live about a five minute walk from a Souplantation so I’m ashamed to say I have been there more than a few times.
 It’s pure trash.
 Nothing tastes good except those little cornbread muffins.

 There are a few things ole’ Soupy has going for it.
-For starters, they twenty five bajillion different things to eat, soft serve among them.
+For starters, they serve twenty five bajillion different things to eat, soft serve among them.
 Souplantation is more or less a restaurant made up entirely of side dishes.
 It seems like it would take much longer to get sick of the menu there than it would at other places.
 Let’s move it to the side for now before we disqualify it completely.

 Long John Silver’s